-Anyone pursuing admission as a degreeseeking undergraduate student at ASU West must have the following items on file in Admission Services:
+Anyone pursuing admission as a degreeseeking undergraduate student at ASU's West campus must have the following items on file in Admission Services:

-1. Application for Admission (including Domicile Affidavit);

-2. high school transcript, if needed; (see page 62)

-3. entrance exam scores, as needed (see page 62 or 69): American College Test (ACT), Scholastic Aptitude Test (SAT), or Test of English as a Foreign Language (TOEFL);

-4. official transcript(s) from transfer institutions; and

-5. \$50 non-refundable application fee (required only of undergraduate applicants applying as nonresidents or residing outside Arizona).
+- 1. an Application for Admission (including Domicile Affidavit); - 2. high school transcript, if needed; (see page 61) - 3. entrance exam scores, as needed (see page 63 or 68): American College Test (ACT), Scholastic Aptitude Test (SAT), or Test of English as a Foreign Language (TOEFL); - 4. official transcript(s) from transfer institutions; and - 5. non-refundable application fee (\$25 for Arizona residents; \$50 for nonresidents or applicants residing outside Arizona).

-Applicants are urged to apply and to have supplementary materials sent as early as possible prior to the start of the semester of desired enrollment.
+Applicants are urged to apply and have supplementary materials sent as early as possible prior to the start of the semester of desired enrollment.
 Applicants should allow four weeks after all required documents are received for an admission decision to be made.
 An additional admission or application process may be required for a specific degree program.
 See the specific degree program section for additional information.